Skip to main content

 Comet Backup on Windows uses the registry to store some settings and configuration options.

-As of Comet 20.11.0 "Io", the following registry keys are used:
+At the time of writing, the following registry keys are used:

 • HKLM\SYSTEM\CurrentControlSet\Services\backup.delegate